tianyuduan/algorithms/devOps.md

 Pipeline Orchestration - A pipeline is like a manufacturing assembly line that happens from the time a developer says, “I think I’m done,” all the way to the time that the code gets deployed in the production or a late-stage pre-production environment.

 Unifying Enterprise Software Development and Delivery - The VersionOne Enterprise Agile Platform unifies agile application lifecycle management and DevOps, providing a full picture of your entire software delivery pipeline in a single platform.
 VersionOne® Continuum™ for DevOps is an enterprise continuous delivery solution for automating, orchestrating, and visualizing the flow of change throughout the software delivery cycle.

+Summarizing Continuous Integration and delivery

+CI- development practice of ensuring your application is always in a good state.

+Having well written unit tests?
+Having staging, development and prod environments

+testing any database migrations or config changes before production

+CD-
+automated/manual way to deploy your application to an environment

+Netflix is known to have a completely automated continuous delivery system

+Your CI pipeline is usually triggered when code is checked into an integration branch by a developer.
+Unit tests are run to ensure basic functionality is correct, and then, binaries are built.
+The binaries created could be a JAR or Zip file or even a Docker container.
+The CD can be triggered after a successful build, or it can be timed.
+Typically, for dev environments, your CD pipeline will be triggered by every successful build.
+Deployment to production can be an automatic process or can require manual sign off.